Disability Resource Library

 DRL Lending Policies

-Materials in the DRL Catalog are available on three-week loan to individuals and agencies in the University of Iowa Hospitals & Clinics service area, which includes neighboring states.
+Materials in the DRL Catalog are available on three-week loan to individuals and agencies in the University of Iowa Hospitals and Clinics service area, which includes neighboring states.

 Up to four items can be checked out at a time.